 If the family does not appear within 20 minutes of the scheduled time, and was unable to reschedule the hearing in advance due to the nature of the conflict, the family must contact the PHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
 The PHA will reschedule the hearing only if the family can show good cause for the failure to appear, or if it is needed as a reasonable accommodation for a person with disabilities.
-If the family does not attend the scheduled informal hearing, and does provide good cause for failing to appear and/or fails to request a reasonable accommodation for a person with disabilities the decision of the Housing Authority will be automatically upheld.
+If the family cannot show good cause for the failure to appear, or a rescheduling is not needed as a reasonable accommodation, the PHA's decision will stand.